“Our real discoveries come from chaos, from going to the place that looks wrong and stupid and foolish.” ~Chuck Palahniuk

 - CBD Oil and My Missing Thoughts - October 26, 2023

-- How Do We Stay True to Ourselves? - February 26, 2023
+- Staying True to You - February 26, 2023

 No tips, but both extended stays in Paris left me with that feeling.
 And yet I’d go back in a heartbeat.
 As much as I hate feeling out of my element, it makes me feel fully alive.